redpiston/TiCustomView/CustomTabbedNavigationView/README.md

-#CustomTabGroup
+#CustomTabbedNavigationView

-A customized tab group view.
+A customized hybrid navigation view and tab group.

 ##Getting Started

-To use CustomTabGroup in your project, copy the folder into the Resource directory of your project, and import the code:
+To use CustomTabbedNavigationView in your project, copy the folder into the Resource directory of your project, and import the code:

 ```
-var CustomTabGroup = require('CustomTabGroup/CustomTabGroup');
+var CustomTabbedNavigationView = require('CustomTabbedNavigationView/CustomTabbedNavigationView');
 ```

 Then, create a new instance of the view (tabCount MUST be defined):